SleepyStew/GPTConnect/README.md

 - 🎉 Simplified and intuitive decorator based system to define GPT functions.
 - 🔤 Function groups system that allow easy integration of multiple commands at a time
-- 🕐 More feautures coming soon!
+- 🕐 More features coming soon!
 This package is only in early stages of development.

 ## Install
 `pip install GPTConnect`